 This is an often asked question:

-Well, the answer is generally the side effects of drinking decaf coffee are positive, but there can also be less positive side effects as well.
+Yes, there can be some side effects of drinking decaf coffee.
+Generally, the side effects of drinking decaf coffee are positive, but there can also be less positive side effects as well.

 Decaffeinated coffee is rich in antioxidants.
 They can cause a neutralizing effect where they give up their own electrons and this reduces oxidative stress in the body and can help prevents risks of acquiring Type 2 diabetes.